 AnalysisMy sieve avoids testing most numbers for primeness, because it exploits the fact that multiples of the lower primes emcompass most candidate numbers, and certainly more than do multiples of higher primes.

 PerformanceThese numbers assume using my enhanced is_prime function.

-On my Core i5 2.4 GHz with DDR3 main memory, running a 32-bit variant of my sieve, 203 million primes were generated in 85 minutes using 32-bit divisions.
+On my 2.4 GHz Core i5, running a 32-bit variant of my sieve, 203 million primes were generated in 85 minutes using 32-bit divisions.

 On an old Celeron 2.8 GHz with slow DDR main memory, 100 million primes required 4792 seconds, or about 80 minutes.
 This was running my 32-bit C code variant, compiled with gcc -O6, on GNU/Linux, kernel 2.6.